kaiseriskera/FABLE/README.md

 * POST-ALIGNMENT:
     1. Post-alignment NanoPlot
+      - provides detailed statistics and interactive graphs
-      - visualises aligned data for comparison against unaligned data
+      - can be compared to NanoPlot report for pre-aligned data
+    2. Samtools stats
+      - produce easily-readable text file with concise alignment statistics e.g. alignment mismatch rates
-    2. Generation of Samstats and benchmark reports
+    4. Snakemake benchmark reports
+      - generates CPU time and memory usage of each core software tool in FABLE_Vulcan and FABLE_minimap2 as bar plots
-      - allows comparison between Vulcan and minimap2
+      - allows comparison of total CPU time and total memory usage of FABLE_Vulcan and FABLE_minimap2
-    3. Bedtools to visualise alignment of reads against reference genome in IGV
+    5. Bedtools to visualise alignment of reads against reference genome in IGV